Karmen and Denise's Forcing One Club System

 10+ HCP with at least 5-5 in the minors

-(Note: Two-suited hands occur far more frequently than hands with a long and sold suit, so this bid will occur more often than the Gambling 3NT call, which is always played from the wrong side!
+(Note: A very popular agreement for an opening bid of 3NT is called the Gambling 3NT, and shows a long and solid minor, but Two-suited hands occur far more frequently than such hands.
+(Besides, the contract is always played from the wrong side!
 (The lead should come up to the other hand.)

 Practice Hands With Questions and Answers